BelliLuigi/LaboratoryOfComputationalPhysics_Y7/README.md

 - Reviewed and commented 00exes.
 100% sure about them
 - Reviewed and commented 01exes.
 100% sure about them
 - Reviewed and commented 02exes.
 100% sure about them
+- Reviewed and commented 03exes.
+100% sure about them

 # Laboratory of Computational Physics (mod.
 A)